South Africa Visa

 Do US green card holders need a visa?
 If your country of nationality doesn't allow visa-free travel to South Africa, then yes.

-Type of visa required: Tourist Visa (evisa or Embassy visa, depending on your nationality).
+Type of visa required: Tourist Visa (evisa for eligible nationals)

 Visa processing time: 3-5 business days.

 Visa cost: Approximately 87 USD.
-You can also see the amount on the online before you pay.
+You can also view the visa fee (amount) you have to pay when you apply online.

 Do US citizens need a visa?
 No.